Elinor Florence, Author

 Ten Ways to Make a New House Look Old

-Dear Friends: My dream is to renovate an old house, but that passion is sadly not shared by my husband!
-So when we built our new house in 2002, we incorporated some features to make it look like our “historic” home had been standing on this spot since 1924.
+It was not always my dream to make a new house look old, but to renovate a genuinely old house.
+Sadly, that passion is sadly not shared by my husband!
+So when we built our new house in 2002, we incorporated some historic features instead.

 My Dream Home